Wondering how to make a chair chippy?

 I decided to spread my wings and step out of my comfort zone from my usual style of painting and try a few new techniques.
 I love the versatility of milk paint.
 I can cover something with solid coverage, I can cover solid with some distressing, I can blend colours, I can put it on and let it chip randomly, or I can control chipping as I did with this chair!
 LOVE it, and oh what fun I had with this one!

-As with all pieces a little prep goes a long way – I removed the seat and gave this piece a very light scuff sand (it took me less than 60 seconds) and cleaned it as it had many years of dirt on it!
+As with all pieces, a little prep goes a long way – I removed the seat and gave this piece very light scuff sand (it took me less than 60 seconds) and cleaned it as it had many years of dirt on it!
 Total prep time less than 5 mins.
-Including time to try to find my sanding sponge that hubby may or may not have not put away.
+Including time to try to find my sanding sponge that hubby may or may have not put away.
 Just sayin’

 And, um, as always ignore the lovely manicure..it is what it is :)

 I decided to use a couple of colours that I have not used a lot and I adored the outcome!
 Miss Mustard Seed’s Trophy and Apron Strings.

 One coat of Miss Mustard Seed‘s Trophy with a bonding agent was put on quickly.
 I loved the look this colour has, and I have plans to use it as a solid on a large custom piece next month (can’t wait).